moeabdol/mohdsaed-blog/content/posts/istanbul-2023/index.md

 ## Home Away From Home
 ---
-Wither you are from the east or the west, Turkey is a soup of cultures that have moved through or settled in since ancient times.
-There are no minorities or a predominant majority, people are of all colors, ethnecities, and religions.
+Wither you are from the east or west, Turkey is a soup of cultures that have moved through or settled in since ancient times.
+There are no minorities nor a predominant majority, people here are of all colors, ethnicities, and religions.
 Mosques next to Churches and Kebabs served with noodles.
-I never felt astranged in Istanbul; on the contrary, I always felt at home.
+I never felt estranged in Istanbul; on the contrary, I always felt familiar and right at home.
+Being a middle eastern Muslim, I'm one step away from all the familiar foods.
+Mosques are everywhere and each with its own history and backstory.

 ## Constantinople
 ---
-There is a tremendious amount of history that you'll encounter in Istanbul.
-You can feel it as you walk down the streets and watch as the building stones change shape, texture and color.
+{{< postimage src="images/20231124_120307.jpg" caption="AlFatih Mosque" float="right" >}}

+As you walk down the streets of Istanbul, you can feel the tremendous history.
+Watching as building stones change shape, texture and color, you will realize that a lot have happened here.
 Some of these stones and buildings have been there for hundreds or even thousands of years.
 Constantinople - modern day Istanbul - is an ancient city.
-Its location is very strategic as it's located at the fronsteps of Europe.
-It also is a gateway connecting two seas and making land and sea trades possible between Afric, Asia and Europe.
+Its location is very strategic as it's located at the frontsteps of Europe.
+It's also a gateway connecting two continents, two seas and making possible air, land and sea trades across Africa, Asia and Europe.